imoyer/stepdance/doc/readme.md

 #### Encoders and Analog / Digital Inputs
 Two quadrature encoder inputs and six general-purpose IO (GPIO) ports are provided:

-- ENC1 and ENC2 are **5V** quadrature inputs, and are compatible with standard optical encoders like those from US Digital or [TAISS](/doc/taiss.md).
+- ENC1 and ENC2 are **5V** quadrature inputs, and are compatible with standard optical encoders like those from US Digital or \ref taiss.
 - A1 thru A4 are **3.3V** _analog_ and _digital_ inputs, as well as digital outputs.
 - D1 and D2 are **3.3V** _digital_ inputs and outputs.